Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ![Digital Ocean Authentication](https://cdn.hashnode.com/res/hashnode/image/upload/v1609578104924/PdBdPaxbI.png)

-You can then press the create button and it will start to create your droplet.
+You can then press the create button, and it will start to create your droplet.

 ![Digital Ocean droplet creation](https://cdn.hashnode.com/res/hashnode/image/upload/v1609578183336/pfFr4Km6S.png)

-Once it's done it will look like this.
+Once it's done, it will look like this.

 ![Digital ocean droplet complete](https://cdn.hashnode.com/res/hashnode/image/upload/v1609578544183/U55-93aZy.png)

-Now that are droplet is done, let's connect to it and install everything we need.
+Now that droplet is done, let's connect to it and install everything we need.

 ## Connecting to our droplet

-If you set up your droplet to authenticate via SSH you are now able to open your favorite terminal and ssh right into it.
+If you set up your droplet to authenticate via SSH, you can now open your favorite terminal and ssh right into it.

 You can find your IP address on the droplet screen.